karanpratapsingh/learn-go/README.md

 Next, we have `go env` which simply prints all the go environment information, we'll learn about some of these build-time variables later.

-Lastly, we have, `go doc` which shows documentation for a package or symbol, here's an example of the `fmt` package.
+Lastly, we have `go doc` which shows documentation for a package or symbol, here's an example of the `fmt` package.

 ```bash
 $ go doc -src fmt Printf